orbitalquark/textadept/doc/manual.md

 * The lexer language name.
 * The line ending mode, or EOL mode, which is either CRLF ("\r\n") or LF ('\n').
   Line endings are the characters that separate lines.
-* The indentation settings, a combination of an indentation character (either a tab or a space) and an indentation size (a measure of how many space characters are in one level of indentation).
+* The indentation settings, which are a combination of an indentation character (either a tab or a space) and an indentation size (a measure of how many space characters are in one level of indentation).
 If tabs are used for indentation, then the indentation size is the number of space characters to draw for each tab character.